SOUHAILBENBRIK/TrainTicketApp/README.md

-# SellTrainTicketApp

-Welcome to my latest Flutter UI project designed for selling train tickets effortlessly! 🚆
+# Train Ticket Booking App

+Welcome to our Train Ticket Booking App, where you can easily purchase train tickets! 🚆

+## App Overview

+Our Train Ticket Booking App is a user-friendly Flutter application that simplifies the process of buying train tickets.
+We have designed it to ensure a seamless and efficient ticket purchasing experience for users.

 Follow me on Instagram: [@codingwithsouhail](https://www.instagram.com/codingwithsouhail/)

-## Project Overview

-This Flutter project takes train ticket booking to the next level by allowing users to sell tickets.
-The mesmerizing Parallax Effect enhances the user experience, making it easy and engaging.

 ## Screenshots